 - Backrest height

 That's important because every person is different; getting a chair that allows you to adjust all of these things lets you configure it to your unique body shape.
 Generally, the more expensive the chair, the more things you'll be able to adjust.
 Chairs that cost less than $100 will usually only let you change their height.

-How we test office chairs
+How we test the best office chairs